What spatulas are best for your kitchen?

 Spatulas for Flipping and Turning a.k.a.
 Flippers and Turners

-The original kitchen spatula consists of a long handle and a wide-angled blade.
+The original kitchen spatula, also called a flipper or turner, consists of a long handle and a wide-angled blade.
 It’s used constantly to flip and turn foods in a hot pan then transfer them to a serving dish.

 The blade of a turner is usually thin with a tapered tip that slides easily under food without damaging it.
-The best are strong yet easy to maneuver,
+The best are strong yet easy to maneuver.
+You will find blade description like flexible or stiff for turners and flippers, referring to the ability of the blade to keep its form while in use.

 For handling more delicate foods, or when you’re looking for a multi-tasking turner, slotted spatulas are a kitchen essential.
 Their long, graceful slits are designed to help the blade better slide underneath food without breaking it.
 Like the perforated turner, the slits also allow liquids to drain.
 Slotted spatulas can even be used to flip cake layers in the bakery.